-Why is Wilderness Therapy so valuable?
+Why is wilderness therapy so valuable?

-As an Educational Consultant, parents and family serving professionals often ask me to explain wilderness therapy, otherwise referred to as Outdoor Behavioral Healthcare.
-It’s a great question and especially timely as we head toward summer (or in any season for that matter.)
+As an educational consultant, parents and family-serving professionals often ask me to explain wilderness therapy, otherwise referred to as outdoor behavioral healthcare.
+It’s a great question and especially timely as we head toward summer (or in any season for that matter).

-The Value of Therapeutic Wilderness:
+The Value of Therapeutic Wilderness

-- Time in wilderness interrupts the daily home or school routine with all its struggles.
+Time in the wilderness interrupts the daily home or school routine with all its struggles.
 Unplugging from technology and typical daily routine is therapeutic in and of itself.
 By choosing therapeutic wilderness as a summer experience, parents interrupt life as the teen knows it and send the message that attitudes and behaviors need to change.

 Morgan Guidance assists professionals and families in determining if wilderness therapy is the right choice.
 If so, we consult with parents and custom match their son or daughter with the “right fit” wilderness program and therapist that is the best possible match for their unique situation.